crescent-network/crescent/x/liquidfarming/spec/04_messages.md

 - The amount of farming coin is not positive
 - The amount of farming coin is less than `MinimumFarmAmount`
 - The farming coin denom is not the same as the pool coin denom of the pool with `PoolId`
-- The farmer has insufficient spendable balances for the farming coin amount
+- The farmer has insufficient spendable balances of the pool coin amount

 ## MsgLiquidUnfarm